hdaip/hdaip.github.io/README.md

-# hdaip.github.io
+# HDaIP.development
-HDaIP - Historical Document and Information Processing - GitHub Page
+## Historical Document and Information Processing

+Dokumentation for the Development of the service Historical Document and Information Processing.